tobous/db-jdo/README.txt

 - logging.properties: logger configuration when using JDK 1.4 logging.
 - simplelog.properties: logger configuration when using apache SimpleLog.

-(7) The file jdo_check.xml includes the checkstyle configuration.
+The file jdo_check.xml includes the checkstyle configuration.
 It is borrowed from the sun_checks.xml, but does not use all of the sun rules and customizes some other rules.
 The checkstyle configuration is not yet finished.

-(8) Mevenide is a nice maven plugin for IDEs (see http://mevenide.codehaus.org).
+Mevenide is a nice maven plugin for IDEs (see http://mevenide.codehaus.org).
 You find download instructions in http://mevenide.codehaus.org/download.html.
-For Netbeans, once you installed the plugin, you should be able to open an existing maven project by File -> Open Project -> Open Project Folder.
+For Netbeans, once you install the plugin, you should be able to open an existing maven project by File -> Open Project -> Open Project Folder.
-Navigate to a directoy including a maven project (e.g. api11) and choose this directory.
-Netbeans will create a project folder.
+Navigate to a directory including a maven project and choose this directory.
+Netbeans will use the project folder.
 If you right-click the Maven project you can examine the contents of the project.xml (see Properties) or execute goals.